-1st Offense - Phone taken up and student charged \$15 return fee.

 2nd Offense - Phone taken up and student charged \$15 return fee.
-Student will be assigned a detention.

 3rd Offense - Phone taken up and student charged \$15 return fee.
+Student will be assigned a detention school for the remainder of the school year.

-Possible Saturday School and student may not be allowed to have the item at school for the remainder of the school year.
+Continued Offenses - Phone taken up and student charged \$15 return fee.
+Possible Saturday School and student may not be allowed to have the item at